 Inducted into The Sport Australia Hall of Fame in 2007

 John O'Neill AO - Director

-John O’Neill was formerly Managing Director and Chief Executive Officer of Australian Rugby Union Limited, Chief Executive Officer of Football Federation Australia, Managing Director and Chief Executive Officer of the State Bank of New South Wales, and Chairman of the Australian Wool Exchange Limited.
-Mr O’Neill was also formally a Director of Tabcorp Holdings Limited and Rugby World Cup Limited.
+John O'Neill was formally Managing Director and Chief Executive Officer of Australian Rugby Union LImited, Chief Executive Officer of Football Federation Australia, Managing Director and Chief Executive Officer of the State Bank of New South Wales and Chairman of the Australian Wool Exchange Limited.
+Mr O'Neill was also formally a Director of Tabcorp Holdings Limited and Rugby World Cup Limited.

 Mr O’Neill was also the inaugural Chairman of Events New South Wales, which followed from the independent reviews he conducted into events strategy, convention and exhibition space, and tourism on behalf of the New South Wales Government.

 Click on the below link to read more about John:

 Appointed to the SAHOF Board in November 2015